DallanQ/race_for_the_galaxy/Manual.md

 #### For Cards At Trade Prices (page 10)

-> Image of a card with four squares in blue, green, yellow, and brown, a grey arrow facing right and a hand holding a card with ? inside.
+> Image of a black market trading world card with four squares in blue, green, yellow, and brown, a grey arrow facing right and a hand holding a card with ? inside.
 There is also a small red circle with an arrow point right which has $ inside and a diagonal slash in the upper right corner of the second circle.

-Black Market Trading World Trade League

 Discard 1 good to gain cards equal to its Trade price ( (blue card) Novelty: 2; (brown card) Rare elements: 3; (green card) Genes: 4; (yellow card) Alien technology: 5).

 Trade Powers do not affect this power.

-> Image of a card with four squares in blue, green, yellow, and brown, a grey arrow facing right and a hand holding a card with ? inside.
+> Image of a trade league card with four squares in blue, green, yellow, and brown, a grey arrow facing right and a hand holding a card with ? inside.

 Discard 1 good to gain cards equal to its Trade price ( (blue card) Novelty: 2; (brown card) Rare elements: 3; (green card) Genes: 4; (yellow card) Alien technology: 5), plus all applicable Trade powers (including its own Trade power).